 District Grand Master

-Click to Learn More about Bro.
-Warren
+Click to know more about Warren

 Warren was born in 1951 in Auckland and raised by his adoptive parents in Wätea on the shores of the Manukau harbour.
 It was a small rural community of less than fifty houses and was largely made up of retired First and Second World War Veterans, their wives, and families.
 As one of the few children in this community he grew up with a wonderful number of very eccentric “Aunties and Uncles” with stories of sea captains “putting down Mutinies”, life in the Imperial Chinese Palace, First World War Navel engagements, survival in the trenches, major tank engagements, life in Northern India, Ireland and in the Highlands.
 Church was in a small country chapel with a hitching rail still out the front for horses to be tethered.
 The lead from the roof had been taken to make musket balls during the land wars.